Translations

 Introduction

 Howdy, y'all!
-I hope y'all are doing well enough -- in this USSA “Socialist Utopia” that was once the free, brave, and proud USA.
+I hope you are doing well enough, in this USSA “Socialist Utopia” that was once the free, brave, and proud USA.
 Don't fret!
-My next article will be on “Poly-tics.”
-“Poly-tics” is from “many” (Latin) plus “ticks” (blood suckers).
-I've told y'all this many times, over these 15 or so years!
-Wait for my “Poly-tics” article!
+My next article will be on “Poly-ticks.”
+“Poly-ticks” is from “many” (Latin) plus “ticks” (blood suckers).
+I've stated this many times over the past 15 or so years.
+Please wait for my “Poly-ticks” article.

-This article is a “life, such as it is,” update.
-I hope y'all keep your journals.
-My website, here, is one way that I record the journal for Mrs. Appalachian Irishman and me.
+This article is an update on recent “life, such as it is.”
+I hope you are keeping journals.
+This website is one way that I record the life journal of Mrs. Appalachian Irishman and me.

 1978 High School Senior Year

-I attained the grand age of 18, just after my high school graduation, in 1978 – 43 years ago.
-How times does go by!
+I attained the grand age of 18, just after high school graduation in 1978, 43 years ago.
+How time goes by.

-I have learned, recently that a fellow 1978 high school graduate and classmate retired from the Tennessee National Guard, as a Brigadier General, early this year.
-I honor him, for his service in the Tennessee National Guard.
-I had wondered, in passing thoughts, over the last few decades, what had become of him – along with many other classmates.
-As I understand, his family and he are doing well enough.
+Recently, I learned that a fellow 1978 high school graduate and classmate retired from the Tennessee National Guard, as a Brigadier General, early this year.
+I honor him for his service in the Tennessee National Guard.
+I had wondered, in passing thoughts over the last few decades, what had become of him, along with many other classmates.
+As I understand it, his family and he are doing well enough.
 In high school, he had his click.
 I had mine.
-He was part of the “in” crowd.
+He was part of the “elite” crowd.
 I was not.
 It doesn't matter now.
 He was not my high school friend, but he seemed to be a good guy.
 I liked him well enough.
 I assume that he liked me well enough.
-I hope that he is ready to go Home – if he has taken up the Good Lord's free gift offer – as I assume that he has.
-I doubt that he has done fulltime ministry or mission work, as I have.
+I hope that he is ready to go Home, if he has taken up the Good Lord's free gift offer.
+I assume that he has.
+I doubt that he has done full-time ministry or mission work, as I have.
 He, as I assume, has ministered, according to his calling, as I continue to do.

-Sadly, a few days after I learned how my 1978 high school graduate classmate was doing, I learned that his mother-in-law, who was my high school senior year English teacher, passed away, on 11/17/2021, Wednesday, at age 94.
-In 8th grade, Mrs. Trent taught my classmates and me how to diagram sentences, in English, of course.
-Mrs. Trent taught me how to use proper grammar and style, in sentence structure.
-My high school senior year English teacher, who passed, on 11/17/2021, continued Mrs. Trent's fine training.
+Sadly, a few days after I learned how my high school classmate was doing, I learned that his mother-in-law, who was my high school senior year English teacher, passed away on Wednesday, 11/17/2021, at age 94.
+In 8th grade, Mrs. Trent taught my classmates and me how to diagram sentences.
+Mrs. Trent taught us how to use proper grammar and style in sentence structure.
+My high school senior year English teacher, who passed recently, continued Mrs. Trent's fine training.
 Mrs. Trent was my best English teacher.

-As high school seniors, in college preparation English class, we were required to write a paper, which required research.
-I had been working diligently on my paper.
-I had spend hours of research, in the library.
-I had lost my research.
-I told my teacher (who passed, on 11/17/2021).
-She was “gracious,” in that she “allowed” me to submit my paper late, to receive a 64 F grade, instead of a 0 F grade.
-I did my research again, as I had done before.
-I wrote my paper.
+As high school seniors, in college preparation English class, we were required to write a research paper.
+I had been working diligently on mine, spending hours of research in the library.
+I lost that research.
+I told my teacher, who passed recently.
+She was “gracious,” in that she “allowed” me to submit my paper late to receive a 64 “F” grade instead of a 0 “F” grade.
+I did the research again.
+I wrote the paper.
 I submitted it late.
-I may still have a hard-copy of my paper somewhere.
-I got a 64 F, for late submission, instead of a 0 F, for no submission at all.
-I still passed my senior year high school English class, with a grade of B, as I recall.
-I could have had an A grade.
-My Mom (Betty Lou Wood Ferrell, 11/24/1932 - 12/27/2000) wanted to confront my high school senior year English teacher, to defend me.
+I may still have a hard copy of that paper somewhere.
+I got a 64 “F” for late submission, instead of a 0 “F” for no submission at all.
+As I recall, I still passed my senior year high school English class with a “B.” I could have had an “A.” My mother (Betty Lou Wood Ferrell, 11/24/1932 - 12/27/2000) wanted to confront my high school senior year English teacher, to defend me.
 It was not my fault that, somehow, my first research had gone missing.
 I still wonder if someone took it from my locker, where I had kept it.
 Mom and I “took one on the chin.”

-Forty-three years later, as I reflect, my 1978 high school classmate and his deceased mother-in-law are placed into the everlasting perspective.
+Forty-three years later, as I reflect, my 1978 high school classmate and his deceased mother-in-law are placed in an everlasting perspective.
 Let's move on, shall we?

-The weather was cool and sunny.
-The red sky this morning will bring rain, in a day or two.
-I arrived, for my 10 AM haircut appointment, at Tony's Best Clips, at 9:59:57 AM.
-I had hauled trash and recycling beforehand.
-Six weeks had gone by, since my last (10/9/2021) haircut.
-(I wrote about it.)
-I'm glad to know Tony and his folks are doing well.
+Today is Saturday.
+The weather is cool and sunny.
+The red sky this morning will bring rain in a day or two.
+I arrived, three seconds early, for my 10 AM haircut appointment at Tony's Best Clips.
+Beforehand, I had hauled trash and the recycling.
+Six weeks had gone by, since my last haircut.
+(The 10/9/2021 article mentions it.)
+I'm glad to know that Tony and his folks are doing well.
 I needed that “best clips” haircut!

-My '06 Nissan Frontier had his second good truck wash this month (11/6/21 and today).
-He got a fuel fill up.
-I saw our (Mrs. Appalachian Irishman's) '08 Honda Civic, at the Dollar General Store.
-I almost snuck up on her, in the store!
-She caught me, out the the corner of her eye.
+My '06 Nissan Frontier got his second truck wash this month (on the 6th and today).
+I filled his tank.
+I noticed that our '08 Honda Civic was parked at the Dollar General Store.
+In the store, I almost snuck up on Mrs. Appalachian Irishman!
+She caught me out of the corner of her eye.
 She didn't hear me walking, even with my “bionic” right foot!

-Beforehand, I had stopped at the Hammers store and at the Rural King store (both in the Halls area, not far from my barber).
+Before that “sneak attack,” I had stopped at Hammers and Rural King, both not far from my barber.
 I am in “desperate” need of two blue sweatshirts!
-I have two, with a few decades of age on them.
-Both have holes in them.
-I have asked Mrs. Appalachian Irishman to stitch the holes, since 7/12/2021.
-She has been too busy, apparently.
-I may have to take needle and thread, to stitch the holes myself.
-I can do it.
-I would like to retire those sweatshirts, to a place of memorial, in my closet.
+I have two that have a few decades of age on them.
+Both have holes.
+On 7/12/2021, I asked Mrs. Appalachian Irishman to stitch the holes.
+Apparently, she has been too busy.
+I may need to take a needle and thread and stitch the holes myself.
+I would like to retire those sweatshirts to a memorial location in my closet.

 Conclusion

-At 5:42 PM, the time as of this typing, it's dark.
-I'm glad we are off “government” time finally – as of 11/7/2021, Sunday!
-Molly doggy is ready to come inside.
+It is now dark, at 5:42 PM, as I type this sentence.
+I'm glad that, as of 11/7/2021, we are finally off “govrmint” time!
+Molly (our ol' puppy) is ready to come inside.
 Supper is almost ready.

-I may not get my “Poly-tics” article published today.
-I'll get around to it.
-Wait for it!
+I may not be able to publish another article on “Poly-ticks” today.
+I'll get to it.
+Please wait for it!

 No comments: